FeevaDVA/CMSC312OSsimulator/README.md

 		Constructor: public ProcessList()
 			Desc: creates a list for processes, the count of processes, and a list for terminated processes
 		Method: public void generateProcesses(int count, int temp)
-			Desc: generates a given number of process of a given template number and adds them to the process list
+			Desc: generates a given number of processes of a given template number and adds them to the process list
 		Method: public List<Process> getList()
 			Desc: returns the list of processes
 		Method: public List<Process> getTerminatedList()